OpenHack/openhack.github.com/austin/index.markdown

 If your company would like to sponsor OpenHack Austin, please let us know.
 We'd like to run different sponsors at different meetups, preferrably where each sponsor compliments the other in some way and is of course useful to those who attend OpenHack.
 So if you're interested in sponsorship, please let me (J. Austin Hughey) know (give me a shout on Twitter or something).
+Sponsorship just consists of pizza and sodas (no alcohol) for the group, and we make your "swag" available to people who attend.

 ### We want feedback